S3ize/Challenges/01. XShell Backdoor/README.md

 The function at 1000c6c0 is the maliciously injected code from the infiltrator.

 The [Decode.py] (Decode.py) is the python code to extract [Stage 1 shellcode](Stage1.bin).
-[Stage1.idb](Stage1.idb) contains the IDA analysis file with some comments.
+The [Stage1.idb](Stage1.idb) contains the IDA analysis file with some comments.
 The Stage1 is a mere loader of the Stage2, so it is not the focus of this analysis.

 The call instruction at dfb10 will lead to decoded [Stage 2 shellcode](Stage2.bin).
 The [Stage2.idb](Stage2.idb) file contains the IDA file.